hmrc/address-lookup-file-download-lambda-function/README.md

 A lambda function that downloads files from Ordnance Survey.

+Credstash details:
+    role: address_lookup
+    user: address_lookup_password
+    password: address_lookup_password

+    These have been added to integration so far.

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").